digiscot/digiscot-website/pages/projects/shmu.md

 ### Outputs and outcomes

-In terms of outputs we:
+**In terms of outputs we:**

-•	delivered a community based research project which established patterns of pre-project IT usage and preferences for further work in the community [110 active participants]
+•	Delivered a community based research project which established patterns of pre-project IT usage and preferences for further work in the community [110 active participants]
-•	organised 16 community events and workshops to examine how residents perceived new technologies and what opportunities existed to integrate these into their lives.
+•	Organised 16 community events and workshops to examine how residents perceived new technologies and what opportunities existed to integrate these into their lives.
 •	Staged 12 training sessions in 4 community venues build around the benefits of using technology to enhance community life
 •	Held 60 ‘drop-in’ support sessions in 4 community venues to improve competence and confidence in the use of IT
 •	Produced information displays and interpretation panels as part of the community capacity building
 •	Designed a digital gateway for the community portal which supported the authentication required to access the community based WiFi network

-In terms of outcomes for the people and groups we care about, this project has:
+**In terms of outcomes for the people and groups we care about, this project has:**

-•	generated a baseline understanding of existing internet connectivity and usage within the Tillydrone community [it is considered that there are similarities with other communities within which we work]
+•	Generated a baseline understanding of existing internet connectivity and usage within the Tillydrone community [it is considered that there are similarities with other communities within which we work]
 •	Increased trust between residents, community organisations and service providers
 •	Improved awareness of best practice for future and further community engagement
 •	Increased understanding of the future uses to which technological solutions could be applied